node-3d/addon-tools-raub/README.md

 `npm_package_config_install` - that is the way installer will find it.

 * NOTE: You can publish your binaries to anywhere, not necessarily Github.
-Just tweak the **install.js** script as appropriate.
+Just tweak **YOUR install.js** script as appropriate.
 The only limitation from **Addon Tools** is that it should be a zipped set of files/folders.

 ### Compiled addon

-With the advent of N-API the focus of compiled addons shifted towards the word "addons".
-Since ABI is now compatible across Node.js versions, now addons are just plain DLLs.
+N-API ABI is compatible across Node.js versions, now addons are just plain DLLs.
 Therefore distribution of the binaries is covered in the previous section.
 But for an addon you have to provide a GYP compilation step.
 N-API changes it's role to out-of-install compilation, so we can't/shouldnt